dskvr/nostrwatch-js/README.md

 # nostr-relay-inspector
-Library for inspecting nostr relays. **Work in progress**, drastic changes such as name change, are very likely.
+Library for inspecting nostr relays.

+**Presently alpha, result objects and API are prone to change.**

 ## Install
 ### npm